AzureCosmosDB/PatchPrivatePreviewFeedbackGroup/README.md

 Patch will be available across serverless and provisioned billing models.

 #### How is RU pricing calculated ?
 There will not be significant reduction in RU.
-However there are other benefits as mentioned in teh documents.
+However there are other benefits as mentioned in the documents.
 We are also evaluating RU charging model as we plan for GA

 #### Is there a limit to the number of Patch operations that can be done within a single Patch specification?